-The Golden Girl
+Goldalyn: The Golden Girl

-“It is now my pleasure to declare the 2017 KCPE examination results released and wish all candidates success in their future endeavours and at the same time wish each and every Kenyan a MERRY CHRISTMAS and a PROSPEROUS YEAR 2018.”
+“It is now my pleasure to declare the 2017 KCPE examination results released and wish all candidates success in their future endeavours and at the same time wish each and every Kenyan a Merry Christmas and a prosperous year 2018”.

 It is after these words by DR. Fred O. Matiangi, Cabinet Secretary for Ministry of Education that Goldalyn Kakuya’s victory started.
 This was on Tuesday 21st November 2017.
 Kakuya scored 99A in English, 99A in Kiswahili, 85A in Maths, 88A in Science and 84A in Social Studies.
 Education Cabinet secretary Dr Fred Matiang’I said special schools produced 6 of the best candidates nationally.
-Speaking to journalist on Tuesday, Kakuya excitedly said that she is honoured to be celebrating her achievement as that she did not expect to perform in that manner.
+Speaking to journalists on Tuesday, Kakuya excitedly said that she is honoured to be celebrating her achievement and that she had not expected to perform towards that extent.

-Kakuya dedicated her achievement to teachers, friends, and parents that had a hand in her performance, adding that she would like to join Kenya High School or Mpesa foundation Academy as her dream schools.She did not fail to mention her career dream of becoming a psychotherapist or a psychiatrist because she likes anything related to the mind.
+Kakuya dedicated her achievement to teachers, friends and parents who had a hand in her performance, adding that she would like to join Kenya High School or Mpesa Foundation Academy as her dream schools.She did not fail to mention her career dream of becoming a psychotherapist or a psychiatrist because she likes anything related to the mind.